 Resourcefulness has nothing to do with access to resources.W e have more resources than ever before.
 That’s not what makes us resourceful.

-Early this morning, I headed to a favorite place just down the street to bring home a couple of lattes for my wife and I.
+Early this morning, I headed to a favorite place just down the street to bring home a couple of lattes for my wife and me.

-I think Jefferson or Franklin or another of our forefathers was looking down at that moment, shaking his head in wonder.
-He looked a little disgusted at our lack of self-sufficiency.
+I think Jefferson or Franklin … or maybe all of our forefathers … was looking down at that moment, shaking their heads in wonder.

 Would You Work This Hard for a Cup of Coffee?

-They would have tossed some coffee grounds into a beat-up metal pot … grounds they may have already used for several days … filled it with water, boiled it … and at some point, would finally get that first bitter cup of java.
+They would have tossed some coffee grounds into a beat-up metal pot … grounds they may have already used for several days … filled it with water, put it on the fire and boiled it … and at some point, would finally get that first bitter cup of java.

 - No coffee house down the road,